Device-Level Optimization Techniques for Solid-State Drives: A Survey: Open Research Challenges

 \subsection{\textbf{Scalability Issues with QLC/PLC NAND}}

-The transition from TLC to QLC and PLC NAND has significantly increased storage density, but it introduces critical scalability challenges that impact reliability, performance, and cost efficiency.
-This subsection examines these challenges and highlights key research directions for future SSD optimizations.
+The transition from TLC to QLC and PLC NAND has significantly increased storage density, but introduces critical scalability challenges that impact reliability, performance, and cost efficiency.
+This subsection examines these challenges and highlights key research directions for future SSD optimizations from device level.

-\textbf{Endurance and Write Performance Degradation.} QLC/PLC NAND stores 4-5 bits per cell, drastically reducing write endurance (typically 100-1,000 P/E cycles for PLC compared to 3,000-10,000 for TLC).
+\textbf{Endurance and Write Performance Degradation:} QLC/PLC NAND stores 4-5 bits per cell, drastically reducing write endurance (typically 100-1,000 P/E cycles for PLC compared to 3,000-10,000 for TLC).
 The increased program interference and write amplification further accelerate wear-out.
 Future research could explore adaptive wear-leveling schemes that account for ultra-low endurance, possibly leveraging machine learning for predictive block management.
 In addition, for latency-sensitive workloads, appropriate hybrid SLC/TLC/QLC modes to improve write performance could be explored.

-\textbf{Read Latency and Error Rate Escalation.} The tighter voltage threshold distributions in QLC/PLC lead to higher bit error rates and increased read retries\cite{ye2024achieving}.
+\textbf{Read Latency and Error Rate Escalation:} The tighter voltage threshold distributions in QLC/PLC lead to higher bit error rates and increased read retries \cite{3640372}.
 This necessitates advanced ECC mechanisms, such as LDPC with soft-decoding and ML-assisted voltage threshold calibration.
 Besides, Future research could explore low-latency read architectures, potentially leveraging 3D NAND optimizations to minimize access delays.

-\textbf{Data Retention and Temperature Sensitivity.} QLC/PLC cells exhibit faster charge leakage, particularly at elevated temperatures, raising data integrity concerns.
+\textbf{Data Retention and Temperature Sensitivity:} QLC/PLC cells exhibit faster charge leakage, particularly at elevated temperatures, raising data integrity concerns.
 Potential solutions include temperature-aware refresh algorithms that dynamically adjust retention thresholds, enhanced error recovery schemes for aged data, such as deep learning-based data reconstruction and novel cell materials and structures to improve charge stability in high-density NAND.